 It is however, because of those very stressors, that it is essential we create time and prioritize self-care.
 Paying attention to your own physical and emotional health enables you to handle the challenges of supporting and caring for others.
 Maintaining physical and mental health makes one more resilient, able to weather hard times and enjoy the good ones.

-Here are some provided by Dr. David Wang, Associate Professor of Psychology at the Rosemead School of Psychology, Biola University, for personalizing your self-care strategy:
+Here are some practical steps provided by Dr. David Wang, Associate Professor of Psychology at the Rosemead School of Psychology, Biola University, for personalizing your self-care strategy:

 - Take the necessary steps to protect yourself and your loved ones.
 The World Health Organization suggests staying informed but avoiding overexposure to news that might cause you to feel anxious or distressed.
 And once you are able to take reasonable and well-informed measures to ensure the safety of you and your loved ones.